 As an inbound agency, it is our solemn duty to teach you how to use the social media rule of thirds to absolutely boss your social media marketing.
 But before we get started, it’s important to note that this is not the same as the 80/20 social media rule.
 80/20 defines an optimum ratio between entertaining and promotional post (sort of like using lit internet slang phrases when you speak) so don't get forget to brush up on that topic, too!

 If you're reading this, you're probably not too bad in this area.
 After all, you no doubt have an inherent desire to promote your business, want to encourage more visitors to convert to leads, and make some good ol’ ROI.

 These can be utilised across all of your social media platforms, but before socialling away, you should always have your target personas for each channel in mind.
-For instance, you'll need to think carefully about: your tone of voice, the hashtags and person tags you might use and the visuals of your promotion including colour schemes, images, video and so on.
+For instance, you'll need to think carefully about: your tone of voice, the hashtags and personal tags you might use and the visuals of your promotion including colour schemes, images, video and so on.
 The guide below can help you with all that.

 However, like any generic dinner party, it’s likely your audience will get bored if you talk about yourself the whole time.
 So, it’s probably about time you put that pride aside and start valuing the input of others…at least a third of the time, anyway.